asalber/asalber.github.io/office/excel/manual/formulas.md

 ## Enter formulas
 To enter a formula in a cell always start typing an equal sign `=` and then the formula expression.

 Formula expressions can contain arithmetic operators: addition `+`, subtraction `-`, multiplication `*`, division `/` and powers `^` and named predefined functions like `SUM`, `EXP`, `SIN`, etc. This allow to use Excel as a calculator.
-When Excel evaluates expressions first evaluate named formulas, then powers, then products and quotients, and finally additions and subtractions, but it's possible to use parenthesis to force the evaluation of a subexpression before.
+When Excel evaluates expressions first evaluate named functions, then powers, then products and quotients, and finally additions and subtractions, but it's possible to use parenthesis to force the evaluation of a subexpression before.

 **Example** Assuming that cells A1, B1 and C1 contain the values 6,3 and 2 respectively, the next table shows some formulas and their respective results.